astronomer/astronomer-cosmos/docs/configuration/testing-behavior.rst

 Testing Configuration
 ---------------------

 By default, Cosmos will add a test after each model.
-This can be overridden using the ``test_behavior`` field.
-The options are:
+This can be overridden using the ``test_behavior`` field in the ``RenderConfig`` object.
+Note that this behavior is different from dbt's default behavior, which runs all tests after all models have been run.
+Cosmos defaults to running tests after each model to take a "fail-fast" approach to testing.
+This means that if a model runs with failing tests, the rest of the project is stopped and the failure is reported.
+This is in contrast to dbt's default behavior, which runs all models and tests, and then reports all failures at the end.

+Cosmos supports the following test behaviors:

 - ``after_each`` (default): turns each model into a task group with two steps: run the model, and run the tests
 - ``after_all``: each model becomes a single task, and the tests only run if all models are run successfully